protecode-sc/helm-chart/README.md

 #### Populating component information

-After each software update, also supplemental information about components should be .
+After each software update, also supplemental information about components should be populated into database.
-This should be done also with first installation in addition to populating the database.
+This should be done also with first installation in addition to populating the database with vulnerability data.

 To achieve this, download data from `https://protecode-sc.com/updates/bootstrap/`.
 It will return `protecode-sc-bootstrap-YYYYMMDD-hhmmss.dat`.